 For example, work does not need to be unenjoyable.
 Work that involves creativity and freedom can be a good thing even if it is not the most efficient method to produce a product or service.
-His “economics as if people mattered” doesn’t mindlessly praise efficiency as a means of eliminating work.
+His economics as if people mattered doesn’t mindlessly praise efficiency as a means of eliminating work.

 In Part III, Schumacher explores third-world economic development.
 Business, philanthropic and government leaders have initiated countless programs to assist the world’s poor, but success has been elusive.
 Schumacher proposes a truly wise policy, focusing not on remaking poor countries in our own image, but rather on assisting them with improving the way of life they already have.

-Schumacher argues for distribution of development resources to non-capital-intensive, human-scale projects that can be maintained by local people.
-The beauty in his smaller, human scale technology is that it maximizes the level of useful employment rather than productivity per person.
+Schumacher argues for the distribution of development resources to non-capital-intensive, human-scale projects that can be maintained by local people.
+The beauty in his smaller, human-scale technology is that it maximizes the level of useful employment rather than productivity per person.

-Small is Beautiful is thought provoking and eye opening.
+Small is Beautiful is thought-provoking and eye-opening.
 While clearly dated in its view of gender roles and incorrect in a number of its predictions, Small is Beautiful is as relevant to the problems the world is struggling with today as it was in 1973.
 Perhaps more so.

 Also Read: Caritas Law Group: Small is Beautiful